esemoney/updated-merge-sentiment-tracker/docs/docs.md

 - Figure out a way to filter tweets with a specific text in twitter bio (like #btc in bio et al) with tweepy.
 - Exclude tweets with links to manage spam😭
+- move my exports from my scripts folder to the data folder and still work around these paths!

 ## helpful links